Esri/arcgis-runtime-samples-android/kotlin/perform-valve-isolation-trace/README.md

 ## How to use the sample

 Create and set the configuration's filter barriers by selecting a category.
-Check or uncheck 'Include Isolated Features'.
-Click 'Trace' to run a subnetwork-based isolation trace.
+Toggle 'Include isolated features' as required.
+Tap 'Trace' to run a subnetwork-based isolation trace.

 ## How it works